ganltc/pages/content/nfs/nfspd.rst

    accidentally start it, so we prefer to mask the Linux kernel NFS service (``systemctl mask nfs-server``).

+2. ** Clients with multiple ip addresses **

+   Explain the issue here

+3. ** security settings **

+   NFV4 is affected more than NFSv3 due to NFSv4 pseudo traversal.
+   Explain with examples, submounts/export issues

 NFS client or application hang due to NLM locks
 ================================================